NiamhOL/Project-2019/README.md

 ### Summary of basic statistics

 The fist step in anlysisng the Iris Dataset is to take a closer look at the data.
 There are five columns in this dataset with the following variable names: Sepal Lenght, Sepal Width, Petal Length, Petal Width and Species.
-The first four variables are meaurements in centimeters and the fith vairiable is the name of the species.
+The first four variables are meaurements in centimeters and the fifth vairiable is the name of the species.
 All the species were sampled from the same location the Gaspe Peninsula, Quebec and measured bu the same person Edger Anderson.

 ##### i.
 Overview of the data